programming-vasilis-48/Story_project/story_switch_plan.md

     LLM_API --> story_manager: Generated Text
 ```

-## 2. Docker Setup
+## 2. Development Environment Setup

-A Docker image will be created to simulate the robot's ROS environment for local testing and CI.

-*   **Base Image:** `ros:noetic-ros-core-focal`
+The development environment will be set up directly on the QTrobot or on a local machine with ROS Noetic installed.

 *   **Dependencies Installation:**
-    *   Install necessary ROS packages for `ros-access-speech` (ASR/TTS).
+    *   Install necessary ROS packages for speech recognition and synthesis.
-    *   Install Intel RealSense SDK (librealsense) and ROS wrapper (`realsense-ros`).
-    *   Install Py-Feat and its dependencies.
+    *   Install PyFeat and its dependencies for facial expression analysis.
-    *   Install ReSpeaker Mic Array v2.0 drivers and ROS package (if available, otherwise integrate driver usage directly into `speech_recog`).
-    *   Install `roslibjs` dependencies (though the Web GUI is deferred, these might be needed for other ROS-web interactions or future expansion).
-    *   Install Python 3 dependencies for the Python nodes (`story_manager`, `vision_track`, parts of `speech_synth` and `speech_recog`).
+    *   Install Python 3 dependencies for the Python nodes (`story_manager`, `vision_track`, `speech_synth` and `speech_recog`).
+    *   Configure the Sennheiser microphone for speech recognition.
 *   **Configuration:**
     *   Set up ROS environment variables.
-    *   Copy ROS workspace containing the Story-Switch nodes and launch files into the Docker image.
+    *   Build the ROS workspace containing the Story-Switch nodes and launch files.
 *   **Startup Scripts:**
-    *   Create a script to launch the ROS master.
-    *   Create a script to launch the necessary ROS nodes using the `story_switch.launch` file.
+    *   Use the `story_switch.launch` file to launch all necessary ROS nodes.
-    *   Configure the launch file to run nodes in simulation mode, mocking hardware interfaces where necessary (e.g., using simulated topics for audio/video if hardware drivers aren't fully functional in Docker).
+    *   Configure the launch file to run nodes in simulation mode when testing without hardware.
-*   **Port Exposure:** Expose necessary ROS ports for potential external monitoring or interaction (though Web GUI is deferred).

 ## 3. Testing & Deployment